samuelkala/PollyWebApp/README.md

 #### Cloud Services Authentication

 The .env file should contain the credentials for the TTS services (Microsoft Azure and Amazon Polly).
 In order for the app to work you should add those credentials to the .env file.
 You can easily get them creating an account for the Cloud Services of both Microsoft and Amazon.
-In particular the creation of Amazon Aws' credentials is slightly trickier.
-In particular you should look for the creation of a IAM user role (after creating the main Aws account), putting amazon Polly as the only service in this IAM user role because in the PollyWebApp we only need Amazon Polly out of all Aws Cloud services.
+The creation of Amazon Aws' credentials is slightly trickier.
+In particular you should look for the creation of a IAM user role (after creating the main Aws account), putting Aws Polly as the only service in this IAM user role because in the PollyWebApp we only need Amazon Polly out of all Aws Cloud services.

 #### Notes on the App settings